Tours FC

-Tours Football Club, commonly referred to as simply Tours ([tuʁ]), is a French association football club based in Tours, the capital city of the Indre-et-Loire department.
-The club was formed in 1919 and currently play at the fifth level of French football.
-Tours plays its home matches at the Stade de la Vallée du Cher located within the city.
+Tours Football Club, commonly referred to as simply Tours ([tuʁ]), was a football club based in Tours, France.
+Formed in 1919, the club adopted the name Tours FC in 1951 after several other name changes.
+The club was dissolved due to years of financial struggles.

+Home matches were played the Stade de la Vallée du Cher located within the city.

 History

-Tours Football Club was founded in 1919 as under the name AS Docks-du-Centre.
+Tours Football Club was founded in 1919 as under the name AS Docks du Centre.
 After two years of playing under the moniker, the club changed its name to AS du Centre.
 The club spent 30 years under the name as French football entered professionalism in the 1930s.
 In 1951, the club changed its name again to the current Tours FC.
 Under the Tours emblem, the club achieved success in its infancy reaching the Round of 64 in the Coupe de France thanks to player-coach Alfred Aston that same year.

 Tours was promoted to the first division in 1980.
 Prior to the start of the season, the club signed prolific striker Delio Onnis from Monaco.
 Onnis improved the club's attack significantly over the next three years and departing the club in 1983 after Tours suffered relegation.
 During Onnis' stint between 1980 and 1983, Tours twice reached the semi-finals of the Coupe de France in 1982 and 1983.
 The club was eliminated on both occasions by Paris Saint-Germain.
 In 1984, Tours quickly returned to the first division after winning Division 2 title.
 However, after one season, the club returned to the lower league.
 Tours have yet to manage a return to Ligue 1.

 During the club's current absence from Ligue 1, Tours fell to the Championnat National, the third division of French football, after finishing dead last in the 2006–07 season.
 During the season, Albert Falette, the club manager for eight years was removed from his position.
 At the end of the season, the club released or sold almost all its players, including captain David Fleurival.
 The club only kept long-time goalkeeper Armand Raimbault and young prospect Rudy Wendling.
 The long-term outlook strategy paid off with the club finishing second in the 2007–08 National season, thus returning to Ligue 2, where the club remained for ten years until relegated to Championnat National following a last place finish in the 2017-2018 campaign.